 My parents advised me that I should pick friends based on their personality and never make friends with people that loved to use someone for advantage.
 Of course I still follow this advice.
 I have no idea how people are trying hard to fit in a luxury community which they have to spend some money for things they cannot afford.
 Continue reading

 You become responsible forever for what you have tamed ~ Antoine de Saint-Exupery

 Little prince: “what does tame mean?”

 Fox: “To me, you are still nothing more than a little boy who is just like a hundred thousand other little boys.
 And I have no need of you.
 And you, on your part, have no need of me.
 To you, I am nothing more than a fox like a hundred thousand other foxes.
 But if you tame me, then we shall need each other.
 To me, you will be unique in all the world.
 To you, I shall be unique in all the world [..]
 But you must not forget it.
 You become responsible, forever, for what you have tamed..“

 I loved the quote that stated You become responsible, forever, for what you have tamed.
 I have a cat named Anitachie.
 It’s a stray cat in my boarding house.
 I tamed her for almost a year.
-First of all I gave her cat’s biscuit and I hide somewhere to watch over it.
-I moved a little closer everyday until I could reach and touch it.
+First of all I gave her cat’s biscuit and I hid somewhere to watch over it.
+I moved a little closer everyday until I could reach and touched it.